Aliases for PSMD2 Gene

 GeneCards Summary for PSMD2 Gene

 PSMD2 (Proteasome 26S Subunit, Non-ATPase 2) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Among its related pathways are Ubiquitin-Proteasome Dependent Proteolysis and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include binding and enzyme regulator activity.

 UniProtKB/Swiss-Prot for PSMD2 Gene